The Narrow Path · Chapter 7

 Then the voice dropped the mask entirely.

-It was still outside.
-Still beyond the threshold.
-But now it was a man's voice — deep, measured, and heavy with an authority that made the marks on the walls flicker.
-Not a demon's voice.
-Not a monster's.
+A man's voice now — deep, measured, heavy with an authority that made the marks on the walls flicker.
 A Pathwalker's voice.
-One that had once carried five stages' worth of the Most High's power and still remembered how it felt.
+One that still remembered how the Most High's power felt.

 "Elias."
 Kael.
 Speaking as himself.
 "I know you can hear me.
 I know what happened in there just now — the yielding.
 The Consecration.
 I felt it.
 I felt it because I've done it.
 Because I stood where you're standing and I gave everything I had to the same voice."